HunterLarco/twitter-v2/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report :pencil: and reproduce the behavior :computer: :computer:.
+Following these guidelines helps maintainers and the community understand your report and reproduce the behavior.

 Before creating bug reports, please check
 [this list](#before-submitting-a-bug-report) as you might find out that you